mattkocak/powerbi-visuals-slicerbutton/README.md

 ## Support
 Submit bugs, feature requests, and questions as [new issues](https://github.com/mattkocak/powerbi-visuals-slicerbutton/issues/new/choose) in this repository.
 Use the correct template for the submission (bug report, feature request, etc).

+## Contribute
+This is an open source project and encourages contributions.
+To do this, please follow the [contributing guidelines](https://github.com/mattkocak/powerbi-visuals-slicerbutton/blob/main/CONTRIBUTING.md) for this repo and submit all pull requests to the **dev** branch.